UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/02_lesson-06-content.rst

 Based on this definition, we can see that the final result of our calculation in the video should have been 9!

-There are some situations that our definition above don't explicitly
+There are some situations that our definition above doesn't explicitly
 cover:

 -  What should a \ *calculator* do if two numbers have already been